romero-jose/propuesta/outline.md

 Compilers for gradually typed languages have been developed to mitigate these performance issues, but they have been designed ad-hoc to the specific language.

-Using AGT a compilation framework for gradually typed languages could be developed that is not designed ad-hoc to the specific language, but can be applied to several gradual typing disciplines.
-This would be more flexible than the existing approaches that rely on the specific typing discipline.
-Additionally, this approach could be applied to all the gradual typing disciplines developed using AGT.
+A flexible approach for building compilers for gradual typing disciplines derived from AGT could be developed.
+This would be more flexible than existing compilers, while potentially being more performant than the existing interpreters for these typing disciplines.

 ## State of the Art